xma711/notebook/database/relational_database/postgres/README.md

 We can switch to the "postgres" account by typing:
 sudo -i -u postgres # this is just to switch to a user in the linux terminal; at this step there is nothing to do with postgres database yet

-now acccess a postgres prompt by typing:
+now access a postgres prompt by typing:
 psql

 to exit the prompt: